EngineerBetter/engineerbetter-hugo/content/blog/engineerbetter-x-container-solutions.md

 We can both achieve so much more together.

-The folks at Container Solutions share our values.
+The folks at **Container Solutions share our values**.
 It's astounding that we didn't run into each other sooner, given that we do and believe such similar things.

 EngineerBetter was always a very personal endeavour.
 I was fortunate to meet and start the company with Dan Young (who has since gone on to found [Needs Workshop](https://needsworkshop.com/)).
 Together we self-funded the business and we succeeded in being profitable every year.
 With young families we had a responsibility to make sure that our efforts did not all come to naught.